Old Croton Aqueduct from Ossining to Quaker Bridge

 This hike follows the historic route of the Old Croton Aqueduct, built between 1837 and 1842 to supply water to New York City.
 It became a state park in 1968.

 After viewing the exhibits, climb back up to the Aqueduct, recross the Double Arch Bridge, climb the steps to the right of the weir, and cross Ann Street.
 Continue along the Aqueduct as it climbs some more steps and continues ahead on a macadam path.
 After crossing the next street, it continues along a wide grassy strip, soon passing ruins of a brick root cellar on the left.
 The trail crosses Van Wyck Street and then Snowden Avenue -- marked by a fire house – diagonally to the right.
-It continues along a grassy embankment and passes a stone structure (whose origin and function is unknown).
+It continues along a grassy embankment and passes a stone structure.
+This structure was built as a weir when the Aqueduct was constructed in 1842, and it was replaced in 1882 by the Double Arch Weir in Ossining.

 After crossing Beach Road, the Aqueduct follows a wide grassy expanse, with townhouses on both sides.
 Between the townhouses on the left is the historic Kane Mansion (built in 1843).
 The Aqueduct continues across an embankment and reaches North Highland Avenue.
 It crosses this busy road at a crosswalk and turns left.
 Just ahead, it turns right at a sign, continues along another embankment, and follows a wide path between residential back yards.